Accurate Representation of the Bones in the Hand for Drawing

 Tips for Accurate Representation

-#1 Study From Life
+#1 Study from Life

 Whenever possible, observe and sketch from real hands, as this will give you invaluable insights into the nuances of bone structure and its impact on the hand's form and movement.
 Live observation allows you to see how light and shadow play across the hand's surface, providing a deeper understanding of its three-dimensional shape.